 2. Try kitting.
 Canâ€™t sell individual items on their own?
 Sell them as a bundle or try a kitting technique like â€śbuy 1, get 1 freeâ€ť to move more product and increase average order value.Â

 4. Store smarter.
-Implement a labelling and storage system that makes it easy to locate items.
-Invest in a reliable scanning system to digitise the process and reduce human error.Â
+Implement a labeling and storage system that makes it easy to locate items.
+Invest in a reliable scanning system to digitize the process and reduce human error.Â

 5. Implement a minimum available stock level.
 Set a minimum stock level for each product you sell as a threshold to prevent out-of-stocks.
 When stock levels reach the set value, an automated inventory management system can alert you to reorder.Â